 Time use by men and women in Portugal

-The paid work and unpaid care work was a relevant issued during this quarter.
+Paid work and unpaid care work was a relevant issue during this quarter.
 According to the preliminary results of the “National Survey on Time use by men and women” promoted by Centre for Studies for Social Intervention- CESIS with the collaboration of (Commission for Equality in Labour and Employment - CITE), men spend on average per week, in their professional activity, two hours more than women (42 hours and 55 minutes against to In 40 hours and 47 minutes).
-Furthermore, fixed schedule is the predominant form of organization of working time for men (68.2%) and especially for women (74.1%), following the shift work (13.5% of women and 16.1% of men).
+Furthermore, fixed schedule is the predominant form of organization of working time for men (68.2%) and especially for women (74.1%), following shift work (13.5% of women and 16.1% of men).

 The results of ad-hoc module “Work organisation and working time arrangements” show that as large proportion of the employed population needs to change the working times occasionally (less than every month) due to work demands.
 Women are the ones that less frequently have to change their working times (72.6% against 65.0% of men).